-XX.
-Specific attribute of the scheme Open Ended - Equity Scheme- Thematic Fund XXI.
-Special product/facility available on ongoing basis • Systematic Investment Plan The Unitholders of the Scheme can benefit by investing specific Rupee amounts periodically, for a continuous period.
+XXI. product/facility Special Systematic Investment Plan available on ongoing The Unitholders of the Scheme can benefit by basis investing specific Rupee amounts periodically, for a continuous period.
 At the time of registration, the SIP allows the investors to invest a fixed equal amount of Rupees for purchasing additional Units of the Scheme at NAV based prices.
-Daily, Weekly, Fortnightly, Monthly SIP ^{\$} : Rs 100/- (plus in multiple of Re.
-1/-) Minimum installments: 6 Quarterly SIP ^{\$} : Rs.
-5,000/- (plus in multiple of Re 1/) Minimum installments - 4 ^{\$} The applicability of the minimum amount or installment mentioned is at the time or registration only. • Systematic Transfer Plan Systematic Transfer Plan (STP) is an option wherein Unit holders of designated schemes (Source Schemes) can opt to transfer a fixed amount at regular intervals and provide standing instructions to the AMC to switch the same into the designated schemes (Target Schemes). • Systematic Withdrawal Plan Unitholders of the Scheme have the benefit of enrolling themselves in the Systematic Withdrawal Plan.
+Daily, Weekly, Fortnightly, Monthly SIP\$: Rs.
+100/-(plus in multiple of Re.
+1/-) Minimum installments: 6 Quarterly SIP^{\$}: Rs.
+5,000/- (plus in multiple of Re.
+1/-) Minimum installments - 4 \$The applicability of the minimum amount of installment mentioned is at the time of registration only.
+Systematic Transfer Plan Systematic Transfer Plan (STP) is an option wherein Unit holders of designated schemes (Source Schemes) can opt to transfer a fixed amount at regular intervals and provide standing instructions to the AMC to switch the same into the designated schemes (Target Schemes). • Systematic Withdrawal Plan Unitholders of the Scheme have the benefit of enrolling themselves in the Systematic Withdrawal Plan.
 The SWP allows the Unitholder to withdraw a specified sum of money each month from his investments in the Scheme.
-At the time of registration the investor can choose any amount for withdrawal under the respective frequencies.
+At the time of registration, the investor can choose any amount for withdrawal under the respective frequencies.
 For details on special products / facilities, SIP Cancellation and SIP Pause, please refer to Statement of Additional Information (SIP) for more details.
 XXII.
-Weblink A weblink wherein TER for last 6 months, daily TER as well as scheme factsheet is available on the website at: TER Link: Total Expense Ratio of Mutual Fund Schemes (icicipruamc.com)
+Weblink A weblink wherein TER for last 6 months, Daily TER as well as scheme factsheet is available on the website at: TER Link: Total Expense Ratio of Mutual Fund Schemes (icicipruamc.com) Factsheet link: Downloads - Application Forms, SID, KIM, SAI & Others | ICICI Prudential Mutual Fund (icicipruamc.com) The AMC reserves the right to change/ modify any features of aforesaid facilities, available

-Factsheet link:

-Downloads - Application Forms, SID, KIM, SAI &

-Others ICICI Prudential Mutual Fund

-(icicipruamc.com)

-The AMC reserves the right to change/ modify any features of aforesaid facilities, available under the Scheme, subject to SEBI Regulations and any other laws applicable from time to
+The AMC reserves the right to change/ modify any features of aforesaid facilities, available under the Scheme, subject to SEBI Regulations and any other laws applicable from time to time.

-time.